 Ring is best known for its Video Doorbells, but the Stick Up Cam packs most of the same features and can be easily installed just about anywhere.
 Of course, since Ring belongs to Amazon, the Stick Up Cam also integrates nicely with Alexa.
 You can easily pull up your video feed on smart displays like the Echo Show.

-The Stick Up Camera comes in separate battery-powered and wired configurations, rather than a single model that handles both.
+The Stick Up Camera comes in two separate configurations: one is only battery-powered, while is other is hardwired-only.
 But the battery has a built-in Micro-USB port for easy recharging and lasts for months at a time.
 It also features two-way audio, motion-activated notifications, and night vision — though you'll have to pay for a Ring Protect plan to view recorded footage.

 - Easy to set up

 - Box includes almost all tools needed for installation

 - 1080p video with night vision

 - Requires a Ring subscription for video storage

 All the Angles: Canary Flex

 The Canary Flex has a unique design that makes use of powerful magnets to connect the camera to its swivel base.
 This feature makes it easy to adjust its angle quickly.
 It works over either wired or battery power and has a built-in speaker and microphone for two-way audio.

 The Flex can differentiate between people and other moving objects like animals for smarter motion alerts.
 This way, your pets don't continuously set off the camera while you're out.
 The 116-degree field of view isn't quite as wide as the other security cameras in this list, and you'll have to pay for services like two-way audio and 30-day video storage.
 Still, the Flex is an excellent offering with water resistance and night vision.